Smithay/wayland-rs/book/wayland/structure.md

 ## Protocol extensions

 The set of objects and the list of their requests and events is defined in [an XML file][wayland spec].
-This approach allows wayland protocl extensions to be defined easily.
+This approach allows wayland protocol extensions to be defined easily.

 A **protocol extension** is just another XML file, which defines another set of objects, some of them being globals, and thus serving as the entry points for the protocol extension.